Diploma With Honors Including Honor’s Jury Information

 - The Honors Jury is a 20-minute, formal recital.
 The jurors will not stop the candidate during the performance.
 If the program goes over 20 minutes (which is perfectly fine), the school director will cut off the performance in order to keep the jury on schedule.

 - Programs must be performed in the order printed on the program.
-Exceptions should be rare and must be announced by the student from the stage.

 - Judges may disqualify any student who does not meet memorization requirements: Voice and piano applicants must memorize all music; WBP must memorize at least 5 minutes of the 20 minute performance; Jazz applicants must have at least half of the performance memorized; String applicants must memorize all concertos and unaccompanied pieces.
 Exceptions will be made for any chamber music performance.